Gestational diabetes

 Gestational diabetes is diabetes that develops during pregnancy.
 Having diabetes means that the body doesn’t deal with sugar (glucose) as it should, and this can mean there’s too much sugar in your blood and going to your baby

 Most women diagnosed with gestational diabetes have otherwise normal pregnancies, with lifestyle changes or medication keeping their glucose under control.
-But because gestational diabetes is linked with problems such as pre-eclampsia and having a large baby and, in a small number of pregnancies, it can lead to the death of the baby before or during birth, it’s important that it's spotted
+But gestational diabetes is also linked with problems such as pre-eclampsia and having a large baby.
+In a small number of pregnancies, it can lead to the death of the baby before or during birth.
+Because of these potential risks, it’s important that gestational diabetes is spotted so that the right treatment can be started

 Some women are more likely to develop gestational diabetes than others, and your midwife will ask questions at your booking appointment to see if you fall into the ‘at risk’ group (see below).
-If you do, you’ll be tested for gestational diabetes at some time between 24 and 28 weeks.
-If you’ve had gestational diabetes in a previous pregnancy, you should be tested before 24 weeks, and the test should be repeated at 24—28 weeks if the first test was normal
+If you do, you will be offered testing for gestational diabetes at some time between 24 and 28 weeks.
+If you’ve had gestational diabetes in a previous pregnancy, you should be offered a test before 24 weeks, and again at 24-28 weeks if the first test was normal

 You are more likely to get gestational diabetes if one or more of these apply